-With student loan debts reaching record highs – at last count, $1.56 trillion in student loan debt among 45 million borrowers – you may be searching for a more cost-effective way to attend college.
+Nearly 65% of college seniors graduate with student loan debt.
+And with student loan debts reaching record highs—at the Fed's last count in 2019 Q2, $1.48 trillion—you may be searching for a more cost-effective way to attend college.
 After all, college tuition prices have only gone up in recent years.

 Corporate Tuition Reimbursements

 Corporate tuition reimbursement is when your employer helps pay for you to attend college to continue your education or earn your degree.
 This option is only applicable to those already in the workforce—but it can pay off big.

 You’ll need to meet your employer’s predetermined guidelines to be eligible for tuition reimbursement.
 Usually, you’ll have to:

 - Maintain a certain GPA

 - Be required to take courses or earn a degree in your field

 - Have to stay at your company for a set number of years after receiving tuition reimbursement.